IsmaelMastronardi/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Andoh Francis for helping me with some issues
+I would like to thank Andoh Francis for helping me with some issues and El Mehdi Ahmidou who helped me with the css for the form.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>